Albanese and Solomons PM to hold talks

 “As members of the Pacific family, we are committed to working together to face our shared challenges and achieve our shared goals, including on climate change.

-Mr Albanese last met with Mr Sogavare in July at the Pacific Islands Forum in Fiji.
+Mr Albanese last met Mr Sogavare in July at the Pacific Islands Forum in Fiji.

 – AAP